 Zillow also had its fair share of business battles over the years, fighting for a chunk of the $16 trillion American real estate industry.
-Apart from the previously mentioned Realtor.com, Redfin, or upstarts like Opendoor, its biggest battles were fought with Trulia.
+Apart from the previously mentioned Realtor.com, Redfin, or upstarts like Opendoor and Offerpad, its biggest battles were fought with Trulia.

 Founded just a year after Zillow and based out of San Francisco, Trulia, for the most part, was Zillow’s fiercest rival in the online real estate space.
 Trulia’s former CEO and co-founder Pete Flint took multiple shots at Zillow over the years, claiming that his service was far superior while attracting more customers.

 Zillow, on the other hand, hit Trulia with a patent infringement lawsuit in 2012 when it claimed that the company ripped off its Zestimates tool when it launched Trulia Estimates in 2011.

 It, therefore, came at somewhat of a surprise when, in 2014, Zillow announced it’d acquire Trulia for $3.5 billion in an all-stock deal.
 The primary goal of the acquisition was to tap into Trulia’s user base while decreasing its marketing spend that is used to fight it.
 Zillow had made similar acquisitions in the past when it bought StreetEasy (focused on New York apartments) and HotPads (tailored at rentals).